OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 ```

 #### Troubleshooting
-There are several places this installation can fail, here are steps to resolve some common errors.
+Here are steps to resolve some common errors seen when installing pyOptSparse.
 First, try running `build_pyoptsparse -v` to get a more verbose output.

 *If you see an error for a missing command:*
 ```